nexri/Satellite-Imagery-Urban-Analysis/arxiv-paper-draft.md

    - $U$ is the set of all urban pixels (as identified in our segmentation)
    - This ensures our gradient analysis focuses only on built-up areas

-3. **Distance Binning and Mean Density Calculation**: For each integer distance value, we calculate the mean density of urban pixels at that distance:
+**c.
+Distance Binning and Mean Density Calculation**: For each integer distance value, we calculate the mean density of urban pixels at that distance:

 $$
 \rho(d) = \frac{1}{|P_d|} \sum_{p \in P_d} \rho(p)